 Download Table 3 data as an Excel workbook

 Sixty-six percent (53 million hectares) of non-mallee Eucalypt forest is woodland forest and 85 per cent (68 million hectares) is medium-height forest (Figure 1).

 Mature mountain ash (E. regnans) trees are usually between 55 and 75 metres high and are an example of tall forest.
-Some mountain ash trees can grow to more than 90 metres, making this the tallest plant species in Australia, the tallest hardwood in the world, and the tallest flowering plant in the world.
+Some mountain ash trees can grow to more than 90 metres, making this the tallest plant species in Australia, one of the tallest hardwoods, and one of the tallest flowering plants in the world.

 Ninety-three per cent (11 million hectares) of mallee Eucalypt forest is woodland forest and 80 per cent (10 million hectares) is low forest (Figure 2).

 Download Figure 1 data as an Excel workbook Download Figure 2 data as an Excel workbook

 Importance and uses

 Eucalypt native forests are important for the conservation of Australia’s rich biodiversity.
 They support many forest-dwelling or forest-dependent species of flora and fauna.
 This includes species endemic to Australia and species that are listed as threatened under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.